top of page

 The noun 'atonement' derives its origins from the Middle English word 'atone,' which means 'to be at one' or 'in harmony.'
 This word was formed by combining 'at' (meaning 'to') and 'one' (signifying unity or agreement).
 'Atonement' thus represents the act or process of making amends for a wrongdoing or reconciling with someone or something after a breach or offense.
 It embodies the idea of restoring harmony and unity, often through some form of reparation or compensation for past transgressions.
 The term is deeply rooted in the concept of seeking redemption and reestablishing a state of moral or spiritual equilibrium, reflecting the core principles of forgiveness and reconciliation.

-Quiz: Find the meaning of the noun atonement:
+Find the correct meaning of the noun atonement:

 Try Again!